• Latest

 How to Make PROM – Simple Steps

-Grind Rock
+Grind rock

 Read Our Project Report: Click Here

-Total Pâ‚‚Oâ‚…: This number shows how much phosphorus is inside PROM at present.
+Total p₂o₅: This number shows how much phosphorus is currently inside the PROM.

 Read More: Biofertilizer and Phosphate Rich Organic Manure (PROM) Manufacturing Plant

-Application Rates and Methods- Practical Guidence
+Application and Methods- Practical Guide

 Read More: Production of PROM (Phosphate Rich Organic Manure)

-Important Happenings
+Important events

-Combine with the roots of crops for better results.
+Combine with crop roots for better results.

 Environmental Benefits and Risks of PROM